Computing Access for People in Extreme Poverty

 Computer training

-In the Democratic Republic of Congo, ATD Fourth World runs a computer training program.
+In the Democratic Republic of the Congo, ATD Fourth World runs a computer training program.
 The goal is to provide access to information and communication technologies to people who do not otherwise have it.
 This program started with a meeting of young people talking about how to “Unite to turn our potential into opportunity for all and a source of hope for people living in extreme poverty”.

 Access to knowledge